thomaserlang/storitch/README.md

 ## Image manipulation
-Images can be resized and rotated using the @ arguments.
+Images can be resized using the @ arguments.

 Arguments can be specified as followed: